eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 - **back**: refers to the rear or furthest part of something.
 For example: `The office is located at the back of the building`. –> This means the office is in the rear part of the building.

+### Near

+Near means close in distance.
+For example: `The meeting room is near the kitchen`. –> This means the two places are close to each other.

 ---